mturk/svcbatch/README.md

   Check **-h** command option for more details.

-  If **-h** option was also specified, and service and shutdown file are not absolute paths, they will be resolved relative to the **path** parameter.
+  If **-h** option was also specified, and the services output directory is not the absolute path, it will be resolved relative to the **path** parameter.

 ## Private Environment Variables